Saturday, May 29, 2010

 In my opinion, it’s vital to keep a watchful eye the Dow Jones World Index ($DJW) because it gives us a reliable perspective on the health of the global economy, which is becoming increasingly vital to the prosperity of the U.S. economy.

-he 3-month average of the Dow Jones World Index has remained above the 12-month average in a bull-market relationship since a August 31, 2009, when the $DJW closed at 208.
+The 3-month average of the Dow Jones World Index has remained above the 12-month average in a bull-market relationship since a August 31, 2009, when the $DJW closed at 208.
 Since then the World Index is up +13.0%.

 On Friday, April 30, the $DJW closed at 235.

-(The chart shows just the 3-month and 12-month moving averages of the
+(The chart shows just the 3-month and 12-month moving averages of the Dow Jones World Index, not the prices of the index itself.)

-229) falls below the 12-month (217), we will, by definition, remain in a bull market.
+Until the 3-month (229) falls below the 12-month (217), we will, by definition, remain in a bull market.
 The 3-month was

 -5.2% below the 12-month at the end of April.